-Recounts of the Apollo 13 mission are dominated by stories of the oxygen tank’s explosion and the subsequent fight engineers waged against the dying spacecraft to save the crew’s lives.
+Recounts of the Apollo 13 mission, which ended on this day (April 17) in 1970, are dominated by stories of the oxygen tank’s explosion and the subsequent fight engineers waged against the dying spacecraft to save the crew’s lives.
 And understandably so; it’s one of the most captivating stories of the era that’s given the mission the subtitle of “the successful failure.”

 But it wasn’t all a failure.
 Some mission objectives were just successes, among them the deliberate impact of the Saturn V’s third stage on the lunar surface.